seth586/guides/FreeNAS/matrix-synapse/5_registration.md

 ```
 # python -m matrix_registration_bot.bot
 ```
 It should work, try it out!
+Press Ctrl+C to stop when done testing

 #### Create system user & permissions
 ```